ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 N2b is when the cancer has spread to or to internal mammary lymph nodes without spread to the axillary nodes.

-N3: The cancer falls within one of the following groups:
+N3: The cancer falls within 1 of the following groups:

 N3a is when the cancer has spread to 10 or more lymph nodes under the arm or to those located under the clavicle, or collarbone.

 N3b is when the cancer has spread to the internal mammary nodes and the axillary nodes.
 N3c is when the cancer has spread to the lymph nodes located above the clavicle, called the supraclavicular lymph nodes.

 If there is cancer in the lymph nodes, knowing how many lymph nodes are involved and where they are helps doctors to plan treatment.
 The pathologist can find out the number of axillary lymph nodes that contain cancer after they are removed during surgery.
 It is not common to remove the supraclavicular or internal mammary lymph nodes during surgery.
 If there is cancer in these lymph nodes, treatment other than surgery, such as radiation therapy, chemotherapy, and hormonal therapy is used.

 The “M” in the TNM system indicates whether the cancer has spread to other parts of the body.
 Evidence of metastatic cancer means this is no longer considered early-stage or locally advanced cancer.
 For more information on metastatic breast cancer, see the Guide to Metastatic Breast Cancer.

 M0: The disease has not metastasized.